 Warm Kids Project continued to attract caring volunteers and raise more funds.
 In a few years, Warm Kids Project provided new winter outerwear to all 18 Kalamazoo Public elementary schools and three middle schools.

 The Warm Kids Project was incorporated in 1988 and applied for and received tax-exempt 501(c)3 status in September 1988.

 Soon Warm KIds Project began receiving requests for clothing assistance from other Kalamazoo County school districts.
 Within the next few years, Warm Kids Project added seven additional school districts, with the goal of providing new clothing to every elementary school in the county.

-Since 1986, Warm Kids Project continues to provide 49 public schools and agencies with a consistent and predictable supply of new, quality winter outerwear for children in their care.
+Since 1986, Warm Kids Project has expanded to provide 62 public schools and agencies with a consistent and predictable supply of new, quality winter outerwear for children in their care.
 Learn how you can help.